Bayes Business School

-Bayes Business School, formerly known as Cass Business School, is the business school of City, University of London, located in St Luke's, just to the north of the City of London.
-It was established in 1966, and it is consistently ranked as one of the leading business schools in the United Kingdom.
+Bayes Business School, formerly known as Cass Business School, is the business school of City St George's, University of London, located in St Luke's, just to the north of the City of London.
+It was established in 1966.

 Bayes Business School is divided into the three faculties of actuarial science and insurance, finance, and management.
-It awards BSc (Hons), MSc, MBA and PhD degrees and is one of around 100 schools globally to be triple accredited by the AMBA in the United Kingdom, EQUIS in Europe, and the AACSB in the United States.
+It awards BSc (Hons), MSc, MBA, and PhD degrees and is one of around 100 schools globally to be triple accredited by the AMBA in the United Kingdom, EQUIS in Europe, and the AACSB in the United States.

 History

 The City University Business School was founded in 1966 as part of City University, London.
 Its MSc in Administrative Sciences began in 1967 and became the MBA in 1979.

-In 2002, following a donation from the Sir John Cass Foundation, the school moved to new premises in the London Borough of Islington, and changed its name to Cass Business School.
+In 2002, following a donation from the Sir John Cass Foundation, the school moved to new premises in the London Borough of Islington and changed its name to Cass Business School.

-This was part of a strategy formed by Lord Currie of Marylebone, who had become Dean the year before, to compete as an international business school in a market dominated by US universities.
+This was a component of a plan development by Lord Currie, who had been appointed dean the previous year, to compete as an international business school in a market dominated by US universities.

 The school had previously been spread out across the City of London's mainly residential Barbican Centre development.
-Half of the £40 million funding for the new building came from the reserves of City University.
+Half of the £40 million in funding for the new building came from the reserves of City University.

-Due to John Cass's links to slavery, the school was renamed to Bayes Business School on 6 September 2021, after Thomas Bayes, a nonconformist theologian and mathematician best known for his foundational work on conditional probability.
+Due to John Cass's links to slavery, the school was renamed Bayes Business School on 6 September 2021, after Thomas Bayes, a nonconformist theologian and mathematician best known for his foundational work on conditional probability.